-- Fees Review In 2020, Cabinet agreed that a funding review of existing classification activities will happen no later than 30 June 2023. - Revocation of Levy Regulations The Films, Videos, and Publications Classification Commercial Video on-Demand Levy Regulations 2021 came into force on 17 May 2021 and will be revoked in May 2025. - Reducing Labeling Body Revenue In 2018/19, Labeling Body revenue made up 19% of revenue.
-For 2022/23, Labeling Body revenue contributes 6% of revenue, reducing in out years. - Erosion of Cash Reserves The Office has been operating in a deficit position for a significant number of years and this has been funded by approximately \$1.4M of cash reserves.
+- Fees Review During 2022 the planned funding review of existing classification activities was deferred.
+The intent of the deferral was to allow the review to align with the new content regulatory regime, or be incorporated with the review of the CVoD levy, which is required to be completed prior to May 2025. - Revocation of Levy Regulations The Films, Videos, and Publications Classification Commercial Video on-Demand Levy Regulations 2021 came into force on 17 May 2021 and are to be revoked in May 2025. - Reducing Labelling Body Revenue Labelling Body revenue is expected to contribute just 8% of revenue in 2023/24, and this reduces in out years. - Erosion of Cash Reserves The Office has been operating in a deficit position for a significant number of years and this has been funded by approximately \$1.7M of cash reserves.